-• the number of arriving and departing aircraft is not more than 20 ATM per hour to permit the safe separation of aircraft; and
+- the number of arriving and departing aircraft is not more than 20 ATM per hour to permit the safe separation of aircraft; and - the weather conditions (principally a dry runway and light downwind component) mean that it is safe to take off or land.

-31 Aircraft on final approach to the airport are on straight line descent to the runway from 10 nautical miles (18.52 km).
+Aircraft on final approach to the airport are on straight line descent to the runway from 10 nautical miles (18.52 km).

-32 Head-to-head operating modes form a key part of night-time noise abatement procedures at Brisbane and Sydney Airports.
+Head-to-head operating modes form a key part of night-time noise abatement procedures at Brisbane and Sydney Airports.
 At Sydney, head-to-head departures and arrivals over Botany Bay are mandated by curfew requirements.
 At Brisbane Airport, head-to-head departures and arrivals over Moreton Bay are the preferred operating mode under night-time noise abatement procedures.
 Ongoing aircraft noise monitoring at Brisbane indicates that the preferred over-water head-to-head operating mode can be used for an average of over 80 per cent of night-time take-offs and landings - Quarterly Brisbane Noise Information Reports, Airservices Australia.